dvfrancis/craftr/README.md

 #### Future Features

+- This is a list of features that would have been nice to include in this project, but were not due to time constraints.

 |Task|Item|Description|
 | ------------- | ------------- | ------------- |
 | [Task #85](https://github.com/dvfrancis/craftr/issues/85) | Instructor portal | Add the ability for instructors to create and edit classes |